-You will get more visibility in the company and the chances of you getting promoted and getting better work are a lot higher when compared to large investment banks.
+You will get more visibility in the company, and the chances of getting promoted and getting better work are much higher when compared to large investment banks.

 Long term benefits

-- Expertise – Since you will be operating within a specific domain and a niche, you will gain domain knowledge and expertise.
+Expertise – Since you will operate within a specific domain and a niche, you will gain domain knowledge and expertise.

 You will work in multiple industries and verticals at a leading investment bank, whereas in a boutique firm, you will be engaged in one particular industry.

 Your learning of that industry can mold your career and take you places in the long run.
-In a large firm, you are unlikely to work on the industry for more than 3 to 4 projects.
+In a large firm, you are unlikely to work in the industry for more than 3 to 4 projects.

 But in a boutique firm, within a span of 5 years, you would have worked on more than 10 projects (assuming one project lasts for about 6 months or so).

-- Work culture – In a smaller firm, the work culture is more flexible and gives you an opportunity to adapt yourself to different situations.
+Work culture – In a smaller firm, the work culture is more flexible and allows you to adapt to different situations.

 If you decide to shift and join a global investment bank, it would be easier for you to adapt to its work environment compared to a transition that is the other way around.

 Learning from the masters – You are likely to report to and work directly under industry experts with a lot of experience.

 You can learn a great deal working with these people.
 In the middle market and independent investment banks, the opportunities for interacting and working with higher management are minimal.

-- Job security – There is a lot more job security in a smaller firm when compared to a large firm.
+Job security – There is much more job security in a smaller firm when compared to a large investment banking firm.
 There were more than 10,000 job cuts in large investment banks in the last 10 years, whereas this number is insignificant in the case of boutique investment banks with a range of clients to focus on.
 Whether you want to work in private equity, credit, and insurance, hedge fund solutions, or real estate, you have a place to start.

 Boutique Investment Banks Trends